viviRbi/vyNote/readme.md

-Thread safe, synchronized | Not thread safe, not synchronized Doesn't allow null key or value (since the key obj had to implement hashcode method and equals, and if the value null then it'll throw NullPointerException)| allow one null key and multiple null value old | advance version of HashTable doesn't maintain order of insertion | doesn't maintain order of insertion
+Thread safe, synchronized | Not thread safe, not synchronized Doesn't allow null key or value (since the key obj had to implement hashcode method and equals, and if the value null then it'll throw NullPointerException)| allow one null key and multiple null value old | advance version of HashTable doesn't maintain order of insertion | doesn't maintain order of insertion but have a subclass HashLinkedList which is ordered

 ``` Everthing named Listed is either have index or mantain order.
 List interface had indexes.
 Other mantains value```
 ## LinkedHashMap<K,V> class